Updated Mar 03, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics turns open-text feedback into prioritised actions.
-For Career guidance support and economics, it tracks topic volumes and sentiment over time with drill-downs from provider to school, programme and cohort.
+For Career guidance support and economics, it tracks topic volumes and sentiment over time, with drill-down views from provider to school, programme, and cohort.
 You can compare like-for-like across CAH codes and demographics, highlight where tone drops below the category baseline, and produce concise, anonymised briefings for programme teams and careers services.
 Exportable tables and charts make it straightforward to share actions and progress.
+If you want to see what this looks like in practice, explore Student Voice Analytics.

 Request a walkthrough